The following are some of the most often questions asked by clients about California spousal support.

 You can request that you former spouse submit to an Independent Medical Evaluation (IME).
 Once completed, you can then have it reviewed by a licensed vocational counselor who will make suggestions as to what type of employment is available for your former spouse.

-Q: How does the marital assets and community property we divide affect spousal support?
+Q: How does the property we divide affect spousal support?

 The assets your former spouse receives are considered and often used to argue for an order to limit or deny spousal support.